 The overall structure of PRISM can be seen in Fig. 3.1 and will be discussed below.
-The Pipeline object plays a keyrole in the PRISM framework as it governs all other objects and orchestrates their communications and method calls.
-It also performs the process of history matching and refocusing (as explained in ref{subsec:History matching}).
+The Pipeline object plays a key-role in the PRISM framework as it governs all other objects and orchestrates their communications and method calls.
+It also performs the process of history matching and refocusing (see the PRISM paper for the methodology used in PRISM).
 It is linked to the model by a user-written ModelLink object (see ModelLink: A crash course), allowing the Pipeline object to extract all necessary model information and call the model.
 In order to ensure flexibility and clarity, the PRISM framework writes all of its data to one or several HDF5-files using h5py, as well as numpy.